sonydevworld/spresense/sdk/configs/examples/charger/README.txt

-This configuration contains required options to charger example.
+This configuration contains required options to use charger example

+[Source path]
+sdk/apps/examples/charger